-Hypnoanalysis is a form of hypnotherapy that aims to discover and resolve the root cause of a concern.
+Analytical hypnotherapy (hypnoanalysis) is a form of hypnotherapy that aims to discover and resolve the root cause of concern.
 It draws on concepts from analytical psychotherapy and uses these with hypnotherapy techniques.
 The hope is that hypnoanalysis can resolve problems rather than manage symptoms, and therefore address long-standing issues.

 What is hypnoanalysis?

 In this video, hypnotherapist Jonathan Garside explains more about hypnoanalysis and the power of hypnotherapy, and how we actually experience trance-like states every day.